Who can become a Bridgeway volunteer?

-Background Check: Due to the nature of our work, all applicants will be subject to a criminal background check.
-Having a criminal history does not in itself disqualify anyone from becoming a Bridgeway volunteer.
-The purpose of conducting a criminal background check is to determine the length of time elapsed since and the severity of any convictions.
+Background Check: Due to the nature of our work, we require all applicants to undergo a criminal background check.
+Having a criminal history does not in itself disqualify anyone from volunteering at Bridgeway.
+The purpose of conducting a criminal background check is for Bridgeway to determine the length of time elapsed since and the severity of any convictions.
 Bridgeway reserves the right to deny any applicant based on their criminal history.

-Interview: An interview will occur upon passing our background check to ensure a successful match between you, our agency, and the position.
+Interview: Upon passing our background check, Bridgeway will interview applicants to ensure a successful match between you, our agency, and the position.

 Orientation: We provide an orientation that acquaints you with Bridgeway Recovery Services’ policies and procedures.
 Also included are the expectations you should have for Bridgeway, expectations Bridgeway has of you, and general information about the services we provide.
-The orientation is provided by the Human Resources Director and program supervisors.
+The Human Resources Director and program supervisors will conduct the orientation.

 Training: Bridgeway provides department specific training.
-At the time of training, you will receive a department orientation which will include training on department-specific policies and procedures and supervision to develop necessary skills.
+At the time of training, trainees receive a department orientation which includes training on department-specific policies and procedures and supervision to develop necessary skills.

 Recognition: Bridgeway recognizes each volunteer’s contribution.
-As a Bridgeway Recovery Services Volunteer you will be thanked for your contribution.
-Each spring during National Volunteer Week, our volunteers are thanked and recognized.
+As a Bridgeway Recovery Services Volunteer, we thank you for your contribution.
+Each spring during National Volunteer Week, we recognize and thank our volunteers.

-Evaluation and Feedback: Bridgeway will evaluate the work that you have accomplished and provide guidance on the expectations of the volunteer position.
-As a valued volunteer, you are invited to offer ideas and suggestions that help keep Bridgeway’s programs and services in touch with the needs of the individuals we serve.
+Evaluation and Feedback: Bridgeway evaluates the work that you have accomplished and provides guidance on the expectations of the position.
+As a valued volunteer, we invite you to offer ideas and suggestions that help keep Bridgeway’s programs and services in touch with the needs of the individuals we serve.